 It has timers to make sure you brush for 30 seconds in 4 sections of your mouth and there’s a battery charge indicator to let you know when it’s running low.
 Again, it revs to 31,000 brush strokes per minute but is safe and gentle on orthodontics, dental work, veneers, and implants.
 In the box you get the handle, 1 brush head, 1 small charger, and 1 hard travel case.
 Battery life is the usual Philips standard, an amazing 3 weeks.

-Overall, Sonicare 3 Series Gum Health is a series of special designs to improve gum problems, it does a great job especially work together with ProResults gum health brush heads, but again, you don’t have to pay a higher price than necessary, If your gums are healthy at the moment.
+Overall, Sonicare 3 Series Gum Health is a series of special designs to improve gum problems, it does a great job especially work together with ProResults gum health brush heads, but again, compared with the Sonicare 2 Series you don’t have to pay a higher price than necessary, if your gums are healthy at the moment.

 - For patients with gum disease, it can provide a better protection effect and will have a great improvement for the gum health, and this is why the Sonicare 3 Series Gum Health has been listed in our Top 10 review.